Isamaya Ffrench

 Isamaya Ffrench (born 9 April 1989) is a British make-up artist and creator of wearable art.
 She has worked on fashion editorials for several major publications, including Vogue, Dazed, W magazine and Love.
 Her subjects have included musicians Björk and Rihanna, and models Kendall and Kylie Jenner.
 Her principal focus is on facial art and decoration that challenges beauty norms.

+Early life and education

 Born and raised in Cambridge, England, she became interested in physical arts from a young age and moved to London to study 3D design at the Chelsea College of Arts, then product and industrial design at Central Saint Martins, University of the Arts London.
 She also joined the Theo Adams Company in 2010.
 She was inspired by Kevyn Aucoin's The Art of Makeup, Making Faces, which she saw at age seven, but did not focus on make-up in her youth, being more interested in other physical art, springboard diving, and ballet.
 While studying in London she decided to learn face painting to earn money part-time.
 She started face painting at children's parties and her skill at the craft resulted in her doing the job for children from London high society.